Merzasphor/MWSE/docs/source/types/tes3race.md

 ### `description`

+*Read-only*.
 Loads from disk and returns the description of the race.

 **Returns**: